Yosna/Multi-Model-AI-Text-Generator/README.md

 # Text Generation Language Models in PyTorch

-This project implements two text generation language models using PyTorch:
+This project implements three text generation language models using PyTorch:

-* **Bigram model** — a simple neural network that learns character-to-character transition probabilities
+- **Bigram model** — a simple neural network that learns character-to-character transition probabilities
-* **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
+- **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
+- **Transformer model** — integration with a pre-built transformer model for high-quality text generation

-The codebase is modular, config-driven, and supports training, checkpointing, early stopping, and generation from either model via CLI.
+The codebase is modular, config-driven, and supports training, checkpointing, early stopping, and generation from any model via CLI.
 A full suite of unit tests is included for all `utils.py` functions.

 ## Features

-* Character-level tokenization across multiple input files
+- Character-level tokenization across multiple input files
-* Dynamic vocabulary and index mapping
+- Dynamic vocabulary and index mapping
-* Modular model registry for Bigram and LSTM
+- Modular model registry for Bigram, LSTM, and Transformer
-* Configurable training via `config.json`
+- Configurable training via `config.json`
-* Adam optimizer with early stopping
+- Adam optimizer with early stopping
-* Automatic checkpoint rotation and resumption
+- Automatic checkpoint rotation and resumption
-* Multinomial sampling for randomized generation
+- Multinomial sampling for randomized generation
-* CLI interface to toggle models and behavior
+- CLI interface to toggle models and behavior
-* Full unit test coverage for utility functions
+- Full unit test coverage for utility functions

 ## Model Architectures